SteveLeungYL/SteveLeungYL.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a goal-oriented PhD student from Pennsylvania State University.
+I am a goal-oriented research scientist working in Meta.
 My research interests include **system and software security**.
 I am currently researching on software vulnerability detection.
-My advisor is Dr. [Peng Liu](http://s2.ist.psu.edu/pliu/).

 # 🔥 News

+- *2026.11*: &nbsp;🎉🎉🎉 Our paper **"Efficiently Detecting DBMS Bugs through Bottom-up Syntax-based SQL Generation"** has been accepted in NDSS 2026 conference.
 - *2022.05*: &nbsp;🎉🎉🎉 Our paper **"Detecting Logical Bugs of DBMS with Coverage-based Guidance"** has been accepted in USENIX Security 2022 conference.

 # 📝 Publications